 What happens if I haven't filed tax returns for several years in Canada?

 The CRA charges a late-filing penalty of 5% of the balance owing plus 1% for each full month late, up to 12 months, with higher penalties for repeat offenders.
 Interest compounds daily on top.
-If the CRA has not contacted you yet, the Voluntary Disclosures Program may provide penalty relief when you come forward first.
+Unfiled years also stay open indefinitely, because the CRA's reassessment clock only starts once a return has been filed and assessed.
+The Voluntary Disclosures Program can cancel 100% of the penalties and 75% of the interest if you come forward before the CRA does.

 What is the CRA Voluntary Disclosures Program?